-We hope our school will grow with the current 4th grade class, adding on a grade each year until we have K-12th.
-We will be adding 5th grade for the 2022-2023 school year.
+We hope our school will grow with the current 5th grade class, adding on a grade each year until we have K-12th.
 We will do our best to offer middle and high school based on logistics and interest from the community.

 How large are the classes?

 Our classes have an average of 12 - 15 students.
 Kindergarten has an average of 18 students with 2 full time supporting teachers.
 There is a supporting teacher for every class from 1st-5th grade.